 Pervasive Misconception of Making Small Talk

 That’s the pervasive misconception of small talk–that you’re supposed to say superficial things & never learn anything about each other.
 This couldn’t be further from the truth!
 The truth lies here: 3 Steps to Amazing Small Talk & here: Making Small Talk with Ease.
 These two articles discuss how to establish strong relationships before you get the stats.
 The crux is that you should talk about how you feel about a situation or a thing–stuff that people can relate to looooong before you get onto, “What do you do?”
 “Where are you from?”
 Those topics lead to a boring brick wall and you’ll avoid eye contact with that person next time you see them.
-Awkward.The pervasive misconception of #SmallTalk is: ur supposed to say superficial things & not learn anything… Click To Tweet
+Awkward.The pervasive misconception of #SmallTalk is: ur supposed to say superficial things & not learn anything about each other.
+Click To Tweet

 So making small talk should have a good name!